-The Indiana Audubon Society sponsors several bird counts over the course of a year.
+The Indiana Audubon Society sponsors and helps host several bird counts over the course of a year.
 Each count has it’s own protocol and data sheets.
 IAS Members are encouraged to participate and assist in these great citizen science opportunities.
 Some counts are organized by partner organizations and information can be found on their count pages.
 To download the the Indiana Audubon state birding checklist, click here.

 CHRISTMAS BIRD COUNT

 IAS members can participate in one of the annual Christmas Bird Counts, sponsored by the National Audubon Society.
 Indiana data is collected additionally for publication in the Indiana Audubon Quarterly, submitted by the state compiler.
 Count dates depend on compilers submitting info, so if a count is missing, please let us know.
 Find out more about the Christmas Bird Counts.

 The Great Backyard Bird Count (GBBC) is a free, fun, and easy event that engages bird watchers of all ages in counting birds to create a real-time snapshot of bird populations.
 Participants are asked to count birds for as little as 15 minutes (or as long as they wish) on one or more days of the four-day event and report their sightings online at birdcount.org.
 Anyone can take part in the Great Backyard Bird Count, from beginning bird watchers to experts, and you can participate from your backyard, or anywhere in the world.